 High price – premium location

 Ok, so this is Hamburg’s newest hotel, located right at the Elbphilharmonie – let’s just not talk about the price at this point.
-If you’ve recently found a diamond mine, book yourself in a room with a view over the harbor and enjoy life.
+If by any chance you’ve found a diamond mine just recently, then book yourself in a room with a view over the harbor and enjoy life.